 Securing widespread press coverage isn’t something that happens overnight.
-Generating publicity is something that requires planning, consistent outreach, follow up and dedication.
-However, before beginning any press outreach, the very first starting point of your media relations strategy should be to create the right collateral packaged together in the form of an electronic press kit.
+Generating publicity requires planning, consistent outreach, follow-up, and dedication.
+However, before beginning any press outreach, an excellent starting point for your media relations strategy is creating the right digital collateral packaged in the form of an electronic press kit.

-An effective electronic press kit, like its printed predecessor, is designed to help members of the media with the development of stories related to your business, products or services.
-An electronic press kit should contain all of the content a reporter, producer or blogger might need to help best tell your brand story within their coverage.
-The content of your electronic press kit (a.ka. an EPK) will vary depending upon what industry you’re in, the size of your business and the type of media you’re targeting for coverage.
+An effective EPK (electronic press kit), like its printed predecessor, is designed to help members of the media develop stories related to your business, products, or services.
+Your press kit should contain all of the content a reporter, producer, or blogger might need to tell your brand story within their coverage area.
+The content will vary depending on what industry you’re in, the size of your business, and the type of media you’re targeting for coverage.

-Your electronic press kit can be created in a variety of acceptable formats—a PowerPoint deck, a PDF file or a dedicated press tab on a company’s website all work well.
-Whatever format you choose for your electronic press kit, be sure that its designed in accordance with the look and feel of your brand and that it’s easily shareable with the media.
-If you are creating a deck or PDF, be mindful of the file size!
-If your electronic press kit does incorporate large images, make sure to give the reporter a heads up and send the file via Dropbox or YouSendIt to avoid any email issues.
+Whatever format you choose, be sure that your EPK is designed in accordance with the look and feel of your brand and that it’s easily shareable with the media.
+If you are creating a deck or PDF, be mindful of the file size.
+If your press kit incorporates large images, make sure to give the reporter a heads-up and send the file via Dropbox or YouSendIt to avoid any email issues.

 While content might vary, there are a number of fundamental materials that should be included.